 Marry a French citizen

 Boom, a French spouse gets you a vie privée et familliale visa, which gives you the right to live and work in France.
-You have to renew it every year for three years (right, people with French spouses?) and then you can get a ten year visa.
-During that time, you can probably apply for French nationality too.
+You have to renew it every year for three years and then you can get a ten-year visa.
+During that time, you can apply for French nationality, if you wish.

 PACS with a French citizen

 PACSing often gives you a vie privée et familiale visa if you have proof of cohabitation and already live in France, although there’s no guarantee of a visa with PACS.
 (PACS is a civil union.)
 You usually need to have proof of at least year of cohabitation in France in order to get a resident’s permit as a pacsé(e).
 Emily wrote a great post on this here.

 A student visa gives you the right to work about 20 hours/week.
 You must be enrolled as a full-time student.
 (If you want to live in Paris, Studying at the Sorbonne by Where Is Bryan? is great.)